The Full Circle

 As the camp awakens, Bergman is whistling Grieg's "Morning Mood" (Morgenstemning) from Peer Gynt.
 Thanks to Jordan Orlando.

-- Cro Magnon were the first modern men, contemporaneous with and displacing the Neanderthal.
+- Cro Magnon were the first modern human species in Europe, contemporaneous with and displacing the Neanderthal.
 The name comes from the rock shelter of Cro Magnon in the Dordogne Valley in France, in which skeletons were discovered in 1868.
-The Cro Magnon existed from 35000-32000 years ago.
+The first modern humans appear in Africa 200,000 years ago, and spread from Africa around the world between 120,000 and 60,000 years ago.
+In Europe Cro Magnon arrived about 40,000 years ago.
 Their culture, termed Upper Palaeolithic, included sophisticated stone, bone and horn tools, the first spears and whistles, and the first cave paintings.
+They were nomadic hunter gathers; caves would have been temporary homes, not permanent.
+In the 1970s, Cro Magnon was a term used for modern humans throughout the world, but now it refers just to the first humans in Europe.
+Bergman states the Cro Magnon date to 40,000 years ago, which in the 1970s would have been 5 to 10,000 years to early.
+More recent discoveries have pushed the dates back to make Bergman correct.

 - Other animals in the forest include creatures with long mammoth-like tusks, and the animal that made the footprint found by Koenig and Helena.
 It has four forward-facing long toes and a deep heel imprint, suggesting a large plantigrade bipedal animal like a therapod dinosaur or ostrich.